 - Friday – Sunday/holiday: 10.95 Cad 1-3 years, 14.95 Cad 4-13 years

 - Deals: Multi-pass for 10 entries costs 49.95 Cad (1-3 years), 59.95 Cad (4-14 years), both valid Monday – Thursday

 7. The Big Box Family Entertainment Center (NE Calgary)

-The Big Box indoor play space is giant and built in an open atmosphere concept.
+The Big Box indoor play space is giant and built with an open atmosphere concept.
 The leisure lagoon indoor play park has a climber with lots of slides and obstacles, a climbing wall, an inflatable area, a giant spider web for climbing.
 The toddler area includes inflatables, different slides, and busy boards.

 Separate admission is for the bumper cars, aerial ropes course, and arcade.